 In psychological terminology, this is known as lack of object constancy.
-Your loved one might have problems with holding onto a consistent mind image when it comes to relating to others.
+Your loved one might have problems with holding onto a consistent mind-image when it comes to relating to others.
 They struggle to have a sense of continuity and consistency about people in their lives.
 Imagine playing peekaboo with a child, when you take a toy away, they thought it has disappeared.
 This is the same for your loved one with BPD: When they don’t see you, it’s like you don’t exist.

-They may experience terrible anxiety when people leave.
+When someone has BPD, they experience terrible anxiety when people leave.
 There is a desperate need to hold onto the physical connection or to seek reassurance of others’ love, because they may struggle to hold onto the concept of self without someone mirroring their existence.

 Loving someone with BPD means you are loving someone who is developmentally stuck in a younger state, potentially due to trauma they had experience.
 You may feel that you need to constantly remind them of the fact that you love and care for them.
 When you don’t, they interpret this as you not caring for them anymore.
-This is because without you constantly reminding them, they have a hard time holding a sense of ‘loving presence’ in their mind.
-On the surface, this can come across as ‘clingy’, or extremely anxious behaviour in relationships.
+Without you constantly reminding them, they have a hard time holding a sense of ‘loving presence’ in their mind.
+On the surface, this can come across as ‘clingy’, or jealous behaviours.

 Because of the lack of object constancy, you may find that your action is often being read as if there were no prior context and that your intentions are being defined solely by how you last interacted with them.
 You may feel that whatever you say seems to trigger an intense rage, or that you are constantly being misinterpreted for what you say.
-This can also come across as a heightened sensitivity to criticism.
+They are also extremely sensitive to criticism.

-If you suspect someone has BPD, it is often not helpful to directly confront him or her with the label.
+If you suspect you are loving someone with BPD, it is often not helpful to directly confront him or her with the label.
 However, you can let them know about your concerns, provide links to relevant resources, and let them know that effective treatments are available when they are ready to reach out for help.